dina-web-nrm/mediaserver-module/README.md

 # dw-media
-Integration project for media module
+Integration project for the mediaserver module
 Here we use `Vagrant` ( version 1.7.2 ) to install and setup the mediaserver module in a way compatile with the DINA-Web system

+the file 'setup-mediaserver.sh' holds database-name + filepath to mediafiles. the default filepath is set in the db. the default filepath is '/home/dina/artifact/media-files'

 ## Usage instructions